0hook/Recall/README.md

 # Recall Nuker

-Recall is a proof-of-concept Discord nuking bot built with Discord.js v14+.
-This is a legacy project that I'm open-sourcing to demonstrate my JavaScript expertise.
+Recall is a proof-of-concept Discord nuking bot built with Discord.js v14+ and TypeScript.
+This is a legacy project that has been refactored and improved to demonstrate modern JavaScript/TypeScript expertise.

 ### Commands ⌨️